Liberty Central

-Liberty Central was a non-profit conservative political advocacy group founded in 2009 by Virginia Thomas, the wife of U.S. Supreme Court Associate Justice Clarence Thomas.
-Virginia Thomas was the president and CEO.
+Liberty Central was a non-profit conservative political advocacy group founded in 2009 by Ginni Thomas, wife of U.S. Supreme Court Associate Justice Clarence Thomas, with Leonard Leo listed as a director and $500,000 financing from Harlan Crow.
+Virginia Thomas was formally listed as president and CEO.
 The group ceased operations in 2012.

 Mission

 Its declared purpose was stated on its website as "America's Public Square.
 We Listen.
 We Inspire.
 We Activate ... to secure the blessings of liberty."
 The organization was promoted at the 2010 Conservative Political Action Conference as "an online community for those seeking to "preserve freedom and reaffirm the core founding principles."
 Ed Morrissey, a prominent conservative blogger who runs Hotair.com, said the Liberty Central site would provide education in history and the Constitution for tea party activists.

 Funding

 The group was founded with seed money of $550,000 coming from two donors whose names were undisclosed.
 In a February 2011 article, Politico reported that the initial $500,000 contribution came from Dallas real estate investor and conservative philanthropist Harlan Crow.